vial-kb/vial-kb.github.io/docs/gettingStarted/porting-to-vial.md

 ## 6. Compile Vial firmware

 Compiling and flashing can be done in the same way as QMK.
-Run `qmk compile` in your `[keyboard_name]/keymaps/via/` directory for the easiest results.
+For example, to compile a `via` keymap for a keyboard located under `keyboards/xyz/xyz60`, run `make xyz/xyz60:via` from the root `vial-qmk` directory.

 ## Done!